 Rib Roasts are a special treat that I love to treat my family to a few times a year.
 Cooking these large, expensive roasts can be intimidating, but don’t let it be!
-Follow these simple guidelines and you’ll be a professional prime rib maker in no time at all.
+Oven Baked Prime Rib Roasts are super easy.

 Rib roasts are really easy to make – but they are not an inexpensive cut of meat so you want to make sure you get it right.
 With a few easy steps and tools, you can make sure you have the perfect rib roast every time.

-First of all – you need a good instant-read thermometer.
+First of all – you need a good thermometer.
 That’ll ensure you get the perfect temperature every time with a minimal loss of oven heat when checking.
-Here is a great one that I use.
-And it’s got a long probe on it to make sure you can temp even the biggest roasts.
+I love the ThermoWorks brand, and specifically their Smoke model.
+With the smoke, you can leave the probe in the roast and never wonder where it is at.

 I never buy boneless roasts because I love roasting the rib bones with the roast for extra flavor for the au jus.
 You can also have your butcher cut them off and tie them back on, and then the roast has its very own roasting rack.

 You can also roast the boneless section of the roast on a rack, and put the rib bones in the bottom of the pan to add some flavor into your au jus.

 How long will it take to cook my rib roast?

 How long your roast will take depends on quite a few different factors.
 The size of your roast, the particulars of your oven, and what final temp you’d like your rib roast to be.
 We prefer medium rare here, or 135 degrees, but the roast you are seeing here is more medium than that.

 I guess 7 kids can be a little distracting at dinnertime on occasion?